Universal Time: History

 During the period between 1848 and 1972, all of the major countries adopted time zones based on the Greenwich meridian.

 In 1928, the term Universal Time (UT) was introduced by the International Astronomical Union to refer to GMT, with the day starting at midnight.
 The term was recommended as a more precise term than Greenwich Mean Time, because GMT could refer to either an astronomical day starting at noon or a civil day starting at midnight.
 As the general public had always begun the day at midnight, the timescale continued to be presented to them as Greenwich Mean Time.

 When introduced, broadcast time signals were based on UT, and hence on the rotation of the Earth.
 In 1955 the BIH adopted a proposal by William Markowitz, effective 1 January 1956, dividing UT into UT0 (UT as formerly computed), UT1 (UT0 corrected for polar motion) and UT2 (UT0 corrected for polar motion and seasonal variation).
 UT1 was the version sufficient for "many astronomical and geodetic applications", while UT2 was to be broadcast over radio to the public.

 UT0 and UT2 soon became irrelevant due to the introduction of Coordinated Universal Time (UTC).
 Starting in 1956, WWV broadcast an atomic clock signal stepped by 20 ms increments to bring it into agreement with UT1.
-The up to 20 ms error from UT1 is on the same order of magnitude as the differences between UT0, UT1, and UT2.
+The error from UT1 of up to 20 ms is on the same order of magnitude as the differences between UT0, UT1, and UT2.
 By 1960, the U.S. Naval Observatory, the Royal Greenwich Observatory, and the UK National Physical Laboratory had developed UTC, with a similar stepping approach.
 The 1960 URSI meeting recommended that all time services should follow the lead of the UK and US and broadcast coordinated time using a frequency offset from cesium aimed to match the predicted progression of UT2 with occasional steps as needed.
 Starting 1 January 1972, UTC was defined to follow UT1 within 0.9 seconds rather than UT2, marking the decline of UT2.

 Modern civil time generally follows UTC.
 In some countries, the term Greenwich Mean Time persists in common usage to this day in reference to UT1, in civil timekeeping as well as in astronomical almanacs and other references.
 Whenever a level of accuracy better than one second is not required, UTC can be used as an approximation of UT1.
 The difference between UT1 and UTC is known as DUT1.